abcnews/svelte-scrollyteller/README.md

 The Web Component is built separately using Vite with the `vite-webcomponents.config.js` config.

-Add `#debug=true` to your story to enable debug mode and clearly outline each section.
+Add `#debug=true` to your story to enable debug mode and clearly outline each section, block, breakpoint, and observer trigger point.

 ### Get started